-This year I’m really into natural, rustic Christmas decor–think lots of boughs of evergreen and cedar, pinecones, berries, and dried oranges and grapefruit.
-The other elements are easy, but drying oranges in the oven takes a bit of finesse.
+For the past couple of years, I’ve been really into natural, rustic Christmas decor–think lots of boughs of evergreen and cedar, pinecones, berries, and dried citrus fruits.
+The other elements are easy, but drying oranges and grapefruit in the oven takes a bit of finesse.

 2. Slice the Oranges as Thinly as Possible